Visiting Your Grandchildren When Their Parents are Divorced or Deceased and Visiting Your Grandchild When You Have a Court Order from Another State

 In 1978 the Florida legislature enacted Florida Statute 61.13(b) which allowed courts to award grandparents visitation rights to a minor child.

 A series of cases beginning as far back as 1996 chipped away at Florida Statute 752’s grandparents’ right to seek visitation with grandchildren ultimately resulting in Florida Statute 752 being found, in great part, unconstitutional.
 The parents’ rights to privacy under the federal and Florida’s constitution were of paramount concern in each case.

 In 1999, Belair v.
-Drew, 770 So.2d 1164 (2000), was heard before the Florida Supreme Court on a Writ of Certiorari.
+Drew, 770 So.2d 1164 (2000), was brought before the Florida Supreme Court on a Writ of Certiorari.
 The Writ was brought after the 5th District Court of Appeals refused to address a request by Ms. Bonnie Belair to declare Florida Statute 752.01 section (1)(b) unconstitutional.
 The 5th DCA felt there was a conflict between Belair’s case and the finding in Williams v.
 Spears, 719 So.2d 1236 (1998).
-The Florida Supreme Court disagreed with the 5th and granted certioriari finding the statute upon which the lower court’s Order allowing grandparent visitation was based on was unconstitutional.
+The Florida Supreme Court disagreed with the 5th DCA finding the statute upon which the lower court’s Order allowing grandparent visitation was based on was unconstitutional.
 Thus also resolving the Williams, Id. conflict with the first DCA.

 Later cases further eroded F.S.
 752 including Saul v.
 Brunetti, 753 So.
-2d 26 (2000), from January 2000 which found subsection d of the statute unconstitutional for children born out of wedlock.
+2d 26 (2000), from January 2000 which found subsection (d) of the statute unconstitutional for children born out of wedlock.